charite-imi/guide-it/knowledge-graph/README.md

 - how to calculate?
 - create Cypher queries
 - use LLMs for query generation
+- function depended on all of the three layers of attributes
+- "Mandatory attributes are important", "attributes with many interrelations are important"
+- Future work: "crowd statistics: people query for property x often, hence it's important", "expert groups"
+-

 # We need an example
 - "Building knowledge graphs"